Beginning Oct. 18, most patients will be allowed only 1 visitor per day. Please read our visitor policy before visiting.

 Yes.
 There is a treatment called monoclonal antibody therapy that can reduce the risk of being hospitalized for COVID-19 by more than 80 percent.
-This treatment is for people who have recently been diagnosed with COVID-19, have mild symptoms, and are at high risk for getting a severe infection.
-Those not belonging to one of the high-risk groups will not be considered under the FDA guidance at this time.
-Due to increasing cases of COVID-19 and a high demand for monoclonal antibody treatment, all orders for monoclonal antibody therapy will be reviewed and prioritization will be given based on patient risk and treatment availability.
-Learn more about monoclonal antibody therapy.
+Due to increasing cases of COVID-19 and high demand, prioritization will be given based on patient risk and treatment availability.
+Learn more.

 With a My Health Connection (patient portal) account, you can refill prescriptions, view test results, view your medical record and more.